Samsung Galaxy A51 review: All about the display

 - Won't receive OS updates quickly

 Flagship phones are getting more expensive.
 While there was once a time when you could get the best of the best for $600 to $700, these days you’ll have to shell out at least $900.
 The result?
-Midrange phones have to get better too — and that’s where the Samsung Galaxy A51 comes in.
+Midrange phones have to get better too — and that’s where the Samsung Galaxy A51 comes in to contend for the best Android phones out.

 The device is a follow-up to last year’s Samsung Galaxy A50.
 It offers a modern design and a few high-end features, while sacrificing things like top performance and a few camera features.
 But at $400, the phone has a lot of competition.
 And it’s some serious competition — like the new iPhone SE, which many consider to currently be the best phone under $400.

-Is the Samsung Galaxy A51 a good option?
+Is the Samsung Galaxy A51 one of the best cheap phones available?
 Let’s take a closer look.

 The Galaxy A series has long been about offering premium features in an under-powered and inexpensive package — and those premium features usually include a modern design.
 That remains true here, and that’s one of the main ways in which the phone is better than the iPhone SE, which shares an aging design with the iPhone 8.